LaNsHoR/native-html-tabs/readme.md

 A tabs components for plain HTML.

-NO JS, libraries or frameworks required.
+NO JS, libraries, frameworks or transpilers required.
 It works in vanilla HTML and this doesn't have any dependencies.
 You can use it for your native project.

 Just type: